Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 9. Monitor and adjust

 Even if you’re not a data analytics wizard, keeping track of your results is necessary for every business owner.
-Use metrics and analytics to monitor business performance and customer feedback.
+Thankfully, there are dozens of good programs out there that can help you keep track of metrics.

 Instead of focusing only on the hard data, pay attention to what your customers say on social media, in reviews, and in forums, too.
-These insights will help you make necessary adjustments based on data and demand.
-Don’t get discouraged by numbers or negative comments.
-Try to look at everything as objectively as you can and embrace every situation as a lesson.
+That’s social proof, and it shouldn’t be overlooked.

 “Be a results person, not a deliverables person — whoever you're working for or with.
 It's easy to trot out process and protocol and formality.
 Also, get "fail" out of your vocab immediately.
 Clean up how you talk to yourself.
 Fast.”